-There are three certifications many L&D RNs (or those who desire a L& D position) may choose to pursue, either to further their education or to achieve competitive advantage in the job application process.
+There are three certifications many L&D RNs (or those who desire an L& D position) may choose to pursue, either to further their education or to achieve a competitive advantage in the job application process.

 NCC Credential in Inpatient Obstetric Nursing (RNC-OB)

-This credential can be earned after a nurse has a minimum of two years with OB experience.
-The test is a competency-based exam that tests OB specific knowledge.
+This credential can be earned after a nurse has a minimum of two years of OB experience.
+The test is a competency-based exam that tests OB-specific knowledge.
 Once earned, the credential must be renewed every 3 years with required continuing education credits completed as well.

 Certification in Electronic Fetal Monitoring (C-EFM)

 This examination is intended to test the specialty knowledge and knowledge application related to electronic fetal monitoring and interpretation of that data.
 This certification is maintained on a three years cycle through continuing education.